What does BICS and CALP mean?

 James Cummins is an important ELL or ESL language theorist also known for Second Language Acquisition.
 He is known for another common ESL acronym: CULP or Common Underlying Language Proficiency.

 Cummins advocated for the existence of a CUP.
 The term common underlying proficiency (CUP)has also been used to refer to the cognitive/academic proficiency that underlies academic performance in both languages.

-Cummins believed in the linguistic and academic benefits of additive bilingualism for individual students provide an additional reason to support students in maintaining their First language (LI) while they are acquiring English.
-Maintaining their LI (first language) helps students remain connected to their community, culture and family.
+Cummins believed that the linguistic and academic benefits of additive bilingualism for individual students provide an additional reason to support students in maintaining their First language (LI) while acquiring English.
+Maintaining their LI (first language) helps students remain connected to their community, culture, and family.
 In addition, maintaining their LI, according to Cummins, helps them learn L2.